Q+A: The English International School, Moscow East

 We have a very robust Child Protection approach in school that is constantly communicated to both the parents and students, and this includes a zero tolerance to bullying in any form.
 Students are made aware of our stance and philosophy through assemblies, form tutor time and our PSHE programme.
 We also promote our stance in different ways through ‘safer internet day’.
 We have recently introduced a dedicated anti-bullying resource called Tootoot, which is online software that allows students to report bullying to us anonymously.
 This has proved to be very effective.

-To view EIS Moscow East's profile on Winter's, please go to this link.
+To view the Winter's profile for EIS East Campus, please go to this link.